RivenSkaye/WinMMF-rs/README.md

 | ARM          | No hardware          | Maybe | Have not tested this, nor do I have a system to test with.
 Contributors with Windows ARM machines wanted. |
 | Other        | No                   | Maybe | I am not able to help support things I can't access.
 Community support would be welcome and listed here.  |

+> [!TIP]
+> This lib crate _might_ be usuable on cross toolchains using [xwin](https://github.com/Jake-Shadle/xwin) and/or leveraging [cargo-xwin](https://github.com/rust-cross/cargo-xwin).
+No warranties or guarantees are provided, but there is a willingness to provide support for this once this crate reaches a point of maturity and stability that allows for allocating resources towards this end.

 ## Goals

 Being able to support sharing memory accross the application boundary.
 This includes providing ergonomic interfaces for screeching at people before things break (lacking permissions for example) and making it possible for easily accessing the data one needs to pass into child processes to share mem their way.